bradclemson97/Learning-JavaScript-docker-demo-app/README.md

 #### To build a docker image from the application

-We create a docker image to deploy our application on a chosen envrionment.
+We create a docker image to deploy our application to a chosen envrionment.

     docker build -t my-app:1.0 .